-For burgeoning reps and veteran salespeople alike, understanding the various types of sales roles, which personality types thrive in each, and whether or not they might be the perfect fit for a particular job can be tricky.
+For burgeoning reps and veteran salespeople alike, understanding the various sales titles, types of roles, which personality types thrive in each, and whether or not they might be the perfect fit for a particular job can be tricky.
 There are many factors at play including experience, skill sets, potential growth opportunities, and more that reps must consider as they look to begin or advance their careers.

-Sales leaders and managers should also take a close look at these crucial qualities as they consider potential candidates for their team.
+Sales leaders and managers should also take a close look at these crucial qualities as they consider potential candidates for their sales department.
 They'll help managers identify people who are more likely to consistently perform at a high level, own their own career development, and represent company values without excessive management.

 And while personality is certainly important, the actual job conditions are truly essential for rep retention and growth.
 Proper support, continuous coaching and training, and valuable feedback are all necessary for sales professionals to succeed and have a long, fulfilling career.